Almezing/almezing.github.io/_posts/DRAFT-2018-12-25-First-Story.md

 >{{Buttercup}}: Who said anything about a grudge.
 I’m the one literally putting my neck on the line while you get to literally sit, point and click

->Hacker: AmIba security has upped it’s cybersuite packages as of late, and I have not found any workarounds just yet
+>Hacker: AmIba security has upped it’s cybersuite packages as of late, but I have a few workarounds

->{{Buttercup}}: All the more reason for me to make sure I don’t fuck up, and do keep our asses hidden
+>{{Buttercup}}: So I guess all we have to do is to not fuck up.
+You better do keep our asses hidden

 >Hacker: I can assure you, you don’t need to worry.
 I’ll keep you all safe.
-Especially you if you like.

 >{{Buttercup}}: Sigh.
-Sure I’ll take your special good luck charm for what it’s worth.
+Sure I’ll take your word for what it’s worth.

 >Hacker: I brought you good intel